lewismj/inky/README.md

 Each of these is an Interpreter that produces results by traversal of an abstract syntax tree.
 The obvious following step would be to implement the evaluator using a stack machine.

 Note:
-* The first version **v1.0** implements a syntax `[ expression ]` for representing quoted expressions.
-This allows the core `eval` function to be as simple as possible.
-	The downside is a user has to remember special syntax (for representing function arguments etc.).
-	At the cost of complicating the `eval` (and should be a macro table) I implemented (**v1.2**) handlers for ‘special forms’.
-The `eval` function has to know not to eagerly evaluate function arguments and the like.
-The result is a more conventional Lisp syntax.
-I retain `[ list ]` syntax for lists as I think this is more natural looking.
+* The solution started *v1.0* implementing a special syntax `[expr]` to represent quoted expressions.
+These are expressions that aren’t eagerly evaluated.
+In *v1.2* onward that is dropped and more conventional Lisp syntax adopted (at the expense of some complications in the `eval` function).
+A proper Lisp *should* have a macro expansion table.
+This hasn’t been implemented.

 * Basic functionality is working.
-Though just proof of concept code, it does support partial function application, higher order functions,  etc.
+Just proof of concept code, it does support partial function application, higher order functions,  etc.

-* The core functionality being defined within the Lisp prelude itself (i.e. we do not implement everything via builtin functions, but effectively *very loosely* we implement an extended untyped λ-calculus engine and the Lisp prelude builds on that.
+* The core functionality is defined within the Lisp prelude itself (i.e. we do not implement everything via builtin functions).
+Effectively this implements an extended untyped λ-calculus engine (*sort of*) and the Lisp prelude builds on that.

 ### Usage